JacKeTUs/universal-pidff/README.md

 ## What does not work?
-1. Telemetry functions (Shift lights, etc), mostly because telemetry works only with proprietary soft, which can't get access to shared memory chunks from games.
+1. Telemetry functions (Shift lights, displays, SimHub, etc), mostly because telemetry works only with proprietary soft, which can't get access to shared memory chunks from games.
 2. `Firmware Update` function.
 Use Windows PC or Windows VM at the moment.
 3. Setup through MOZA PitHouse even with [some tweaking](#how-to-set-up-a-base-parameters))